-ES1: BIODIVERSITY CONSERVAT ES1: BIODIVERSITY CONSERVATION Outcome indicators required Examples of outcome indicators (select at least one or select an alternative based on evidence) Measure Comparison: Compare present value to Required result UN Sustainable Development Goals Impact ES1.3: Maintenance of an eco logically sufficient conservation are a network The organization shall select at least one outcome indicator to measure the size or connectivity of the conservation areas network (1) ; AND at least one outcome indicator to measure the representativeness of the conservation areas network (2) 1.
-Size or connectivity of the conservation areas network Area of the conservation areas network within and outside the management unit (including representative sample areas, conservation zones, protection areas, connectivity areas, and high conservation value areas) Connectivity of the conservation areas network Connectivity to conservation areas outside the management unit Connectivity to habitat outside the conservation areas network Present value of outcome indicator Based on best available information a description of the size or connectivity of conservation areas required to support natural processes and viable populations of focal species Size or connectivity of the conservation areas network, together with conservation areas and suitable habitat outside the management unit, is similar to the description Goal 15: Life on Land 15.1.2 Proportion of important sites for terrestrial and freshwater biodiversity that are covered by protected areas, by ecosystem type 15.2.1 Progress towards sustainable forest management AND 1 [ Representativeness of the conservation areas network Presence of natural environmental values Area of available habitat Suitability of habitat Connectivity of habitat within and outside the management unit Present value of outcome indicator Based on best available information a description of the range of natural environmental values and habitats present within the management unit Conservation areas network is representative of the full range of natural environmental values and habitats found in the management unit
+ES1: BIODIVERSITY CONSERVATI ON Outcome indicators required Examples of outcome indicators (select at least one or select an alternative based on evidence) Measure Comparison: Compare present value to Required result UN Sustainable Development Goals Impact ES1.3: Maintenance of an e cologically sufficient conservatio on area network The organization shall select at least one outcome indicator to measure the size or connectivity of the conservation areas network (1); AND at least one outcome indicator to measure the representativeness of the conservation areas network (2) 1.
+Size or connectivity of the conservation areas network Area of the conservation areas network within and outside the management unit (including representative sample areas, conservation zones, protection areas, connectivity areas, and high conservation value areas) Connectivity of the conservation areas network Connectivity to conservation areas outside the management unit Connectivity to habitat outside the conservation areas network Present value of outcome indicator A scientifically credible description of the size or connectivity of conservation areas required to support natural processes and viable populations of focal species Size or connectivity of the conservation areas network, together with conservation areas and suitable habitat outside the management unit, is similar to the description Goal 15: Life on Land 15.1.2 Proportion of important sites for terrestrial and freshwater biodiversity that are covered by protected areas, by ecosystem type 15.2.1 Progress towards sustainable forest management AND 2.
+Representativeness of the conservation areas network Presence of natural environmental values Area of available habitat Suitability of habitat Connectivity of habitat within and outside the management unit Present value of outcome indicator A scientifically credible description of the range of natural environmental values and habitats present within the management unit Conservation areas network is representative of the full range of natural environmental values and habitats found in the management unit